5/15/2025

 Analyst, Raymond James

-Last question, obviously, you guys have done a lot of heavy lifting on rebalancing the portfolio and, you know, you hit your target in terms of your industrial weighting.
-How do you think about further rebalancing or capital recycling on the industrial side?
-Should we expect to see some activity going forward in terms of hydrating the industrial side or you think you're pretty stabilized at this point beyond the development or acquisition?
+Last question, obviously, you guys have done a lot of heavy lifting on rebalancing the portfolio and hit your target in terms of your industrial weighting.
+How do you think about further rebalancing or capital recycling on the industrial side, should we expect to see some activity going forward in terms of hydrating the industrial side, or do you think you're pretty stabilized at this point beyond development or acquisition?

 speaker